 - If you want to remove the contextual options then simply right click on Delete menu.reg.
 Choose – Merge.

-- Restart your Windows 10 computer and you will notice that all the profiles including Open in Windows Terminal are removed.
+- Restart your Windows 10 or 11 computer and you will notice that all the profiles including Open in Windows Terminal are removed.
 How easy it is!
 You can see here – Complete list of Windows Terminal Shortcut keys.

 Sometimes you may feel that the as stuck when opening Windows Terminal from Profile list in the first instance.
 Don’t worry, check the below things before using the option in context menu –